leifeld/dna/README.md

 ---

 #### Beta version of DNA 2.0 available now
 Version 2.0 beta is a pre-release and can be [downloaded](https://github.com/leifeld/dna/releases) for testing purposes from the [releases](https://github.com/leifeld/dna/releases) page.
 If you find bugs, please report them to the [issue tracker](https://github.com/leifeld/dna/issues).
-Development will continue over the course of the fall and winter, and new releases will be added periodically.
+Development will continue over the course of the year, and new releases will be added periodically.